Tirth3/Shishimanu/contributions.md

 Thank you for considering contributing! 🎉.
 This document outlines the contribution workflow and best practices.
+Before reading this document first read the Code Of Conduct [here](codeofconduct.md).
 This project follows a **simple GitHub Flow**: everything happens through branches and pull requests.